makehaven/makerspace_dashboard/docs/AI_DEVELOPER_GUIDE.md

   - **Action:** Add a service definition tagged with `makerspace_dashboard.chart_builder`.
 - **Expose the builder in its section.**
   - Ensure the section’s service definition injects `@makerspace_dashboard.chart_builder_manager`.
-  - In `build()`, call `$this->buildChartsFromDefinitions($filters)` to render every registered builder.
+  - In `build()`, call `$this->buildTieredChartContainers($filters)` and add the returned containers (`key`, `supplemental`, `experimental`) to your render array.
+This keeps the UI consistent across sections.
   - **Legacy note:** If a section still constructs render arrays inline, migrate one chart at a time by adding builders and gradually deleting the old inline code.
 - **CSV downloads only appear for single Chart.js datasets.** Container definitions (e.g., goal/actual pairs) suppress the link; if you need CSV support, expose a single combined dataset via the builder.

 ## Standardized Dashboard Structure

-To ensure a consistent user experience, all dashboard sections should follow a standardized structure.
-The `DashboardSectionBase` class provides helper methods to build these standard elements.

-The standard structure is as follows:

-1.  **Introduction:** A brief text block that explains the purpose of the section.
+Every section now uses the same tiered layout so staff can immediately find the most important insights and dive deeper on demand.
+The helpers in `DashboardSectionBase` make this straightforward.

+1.  **Intro / context:** Optionally start with `buildIntro()` or a short summary list explaining what the tab represents.
-2.  **Key Performance Indicators (KPIs):** A table that displays the most important metrics for the section.
+2.  **Key Performance Indicators (KPIs):** Always show the KPI table first via `buildKpiTable()`.
-3.  **Data Tables:** Additional data tables that provide more detailed information.
-4.  **Charts:** A collection of charts that visualize the data.

-The `build()` method in each section should be organized in this order, using the `#weight` property to ensure the correct rendering order.
+3.  **Tiered charts:** Render chart builders through `buildTieredChartContainers()`.
+Charts default to the **Key insights** container; pass `'supplemental'` or `'experimental'` as the final argument to `newDefinition()` to move them into those expandable accordions with descriptive subtitles.
+4.  **Supplemental tables/text:** If you have legacy tables or summaries, place them alongside the chart containers (e.g., inject them into the supplemental tier, or render them immediately before/after the tiers with clear headings).
+Keep the “key” block focused on the highest-value KPIs and charts.

+Use the `#weight` property to keep this order predictable.

 ### Helper Methods